kalvintousant/X-Community-Note-Hider/README.md

-# X Community Note Hide
+# X Community Note Hider

 A Chrome extension that automatically hides posts with community notes in your X (formerly Twitter) timeline.